shapesmusic/Shapes-Basics-Draft/README.md

 - Shape Fingerings
 - The Anchor Note
 - Structured Invention
-- Capturing Music
+- Matching a Shape
-- A Regular Pulse
+- Capturing Events in Time
 - When Things Change
 - The Feeling of Fluency
 - Imagination as an Instrument